nuac-admin/nuac-release-four/_waters/bridge.md

           - txt: NUAC Guest tickets are not permitted.
           - txt: Members must carry their NUAC membership card and show it to the Bailiff upon request. **You will be asked to leave the fishery if you do not present a NUAC membership card**.
           - txt: Please display your NUAC car parking permit when you park your car.
-          - txt: Members must adhere to the fishery rules as stated below
+          - txt: Members must adhere to the fishery rules as stated below.
       - col-pos:
         col:
         hdr: Fishery Rules